itsmillertim3/perform2021/cloudmigration/content/01_lab_1/02_dynatrace_review/index.md

 ## OneAgent

-The host running the sample application was created by the Dynatrace University team using scripts to install and run the Sample Application as well as to install the Dynatrace OneAgent.
+The host running the sample application was created by the Dynatrace University team using scripts to install and run the Sample Application and to install the Dynatrace OneAgent.

-To see the running OneAgent, choose the `Deployment status` option from the left side menu to open the OneAgent deployment page.
+We don't have to install the OneAgent, but we can review its status by choosing the `Deployment status` option from the left side menu to open the OneAgent deployment page.

 ![image](../../../assets/images/lab1-deployment-status.png)